 Quadratic functions are a powerful modelling construct in mathematical programming and appear in various disciplines such as statistics, machine learning (Lasso regression), finance (portfolio optimization), engineering (OPF) and control theory.
-At Mark 27.1 of the NAG Library, NAG introduced two new additions to the NAG Optimization Modelling Suite to help users to easily define quadratic objective functions and/or constraints, seamlessly integrate them with other constraints and solve the resulting problems by compatible solvers without the need of a reformulation or any extra effort.
+At Mark 27.1 of the NAG Library, NAG introduced two new additions to the NAG Optimization Modelling Suite to help users easily define quadratic objective functions and/or constraints, seamlessly integrate them with other constraints and solve the resulting problems using compatible solvers without the need of a reformulation or any extra effort.

 Formally, a QCQP problem can be written in its pure form with only quadratic functions in both objective and constraints as follows: